Nattfrost/Photoify/readme.md

 * [X] edit account details, password and biography
   * [X] change email
   * [X] check if email is taken
-  * [ ] rewrite verifyEmail to be dynamic with any value
 * [X] Added feed and user images
 * [X] create new posts with image and description
 * [X] dynamically filter own posts